totolook/totolook/README.md

 - 👋 Hi, I’m @totolook
-- 👀 I’m interested in Devop and System Integrator
+- 👀 I’m interested in Devops and System Integrator
 - 🌱 I’m currently learning a lot of code and AWS
+- 🗝️ I'm working with Identity Access Manager and API
+- 🎭 SPID/CIEID
+- ⚓ Kubernets ftw!

 <!---
 totolook/totolook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.